ichen-lab-ucsb/EasyDIVER/README.md

      -a translate to amino acids
     	-e extra flags for PANDASeq (use quotes, e.g. \"-L 50\")"

-The flag -e allows the use of additional PANDASeq internal flags (e.g. L -50).
-This implies the user can provide values for two flagas for which deafult values are used otherwise (-l 1 and -d rbfkms).
+The flag `-e` allows the use of additional PANDASeq internal flags (e.g. L -50).
+Unless otherwise specified, the pipeline uses by default the internal PANDASeq flags and values `-l 1` and `-d rbfkms`.
+These can be changed using the flag `-e`.

 # What exactly does it do?
 This pipeline takes raw, paired-end, demultiplexed Illumina read files and: